How do I enable Curtain mode in Chrome Remote Desktop?

 Chrome Remote Desktop alternative: Protect privacy with AnyViewer

-Chrome Remote Desktop Curtain mode is surely a great feature to protect privacy during the remote session.
+Chrome Remote Desktop Curtain mode is surely a great feature to protect privacy during remote sessions.
 But it has some unavoidable defects:

 - Both the host and the client machines need to be running the Pro (or higher) version of Windows to enable Curtain mode.
 For example, you can’t access your Windows 10 Pro computer from a Win7 Home laptop and successfully instantiate Curtain Mode.